List of Coronation Street characters introduced in 1981

-1981 saw three new characters making their debuts on Coronation Street: Nick Tilsley, Eunice Gee and Alma Halliwell.
+1981 saw four new characters making their debuts on Coronation Street: Nick Tilsley, Neil Grimshaw, Eunice Gee and Alma Halliwell.

 Nick Tilsley

 Nicholas Paul "Nick" Tilsley (also Platt) was born off screen during an episode broadcast on 31 December 1980, but made his first appearance on 5 January 1981.
 He was played by Warren Jackson from 1981 until 6 September 1996.
 Adam Rickett took over the role on 15 October 1997 until 21 April 1999 but returned for three separate stints between 2002 and 2004 and made his final appearance as Nick on 11 July 2004.
 Ben Price took over the role on 21 December 2009.
 Nick is the first-born child of Brian (Christopher Quinten) and Gail Tilsley (Helen Worth).
 He is the older brother of Sarah Platt (Tina O'Brien) and David Platt (Jack P. Shepherd) as well as the uncle of Bethany (Lucy Fallon), and Lily Platt and the grandson of Audrey Roberts.
 Nick's storylines have included his adolescent problems and his role in the fraught relationship between his parents, his teenage marriage to Leanne Battersby (Jane Danson) and their divorce, and his engagement to Maria Connor (Samia Smith).
 Since his return in 2009 his storylines have featured him remarrying and once again divorcing Leanne, his one-night stand with David's wife Kylie Platt (Paula Lane), suffering brain damage after being involved in car accident which was caused by David, and his business partnership with and later one-day marriage to Carla Connor (Alison King).